cocos/cocos-docs/source/en/components/scrollview.md

 |Bounce Duration | Floating point number, the time duration for bounce back.
 The calue range is 0-10.
 |Horizontal ScrollBar| A reference node for creating a scroll bar showing the horizontal position of the contents.
 |Vertical ScrollBar| A reference node for creating a scroll bar showing vertical position of the contents.
 |ScrollView Events| Default list type is null.
 Each event added by the user is composed of the node reference, component name and a response function.
-Please check more detailed information in the chapter ‘ScrollView Event’.
+Please check more detailed information in the chapter `ScrollView Event`.

 ## ScrollView Event
 ![scrollview-event](./scrollview/scrollview-event.png)